-One of the hardest times to find the right words to say is when somebody is suffering from the death of a loved one due to cancer.
+One of the hardest times to find the right words to say is when somebody is suffering from the death of a loved one due to cancer, such as mesothelioma.
 It can be hard to know what to say, what not to say – and even whether or not to say anything at all!

 If you find yourself wanting to say something comforting, but afraid of saying the wrong thing that will only increase the pain, this guide is for you.

 Below you will find two lists:

 - One is a guide to help you say uplifting, encouraging, and appropriate sentiments.